Mitchell Fraboni: College career

-Mitchell was a long snapper and defensive end for the Sun Devils from 2014 to 2017.
+Fraboni was a long snapper and defensive end for the Sun Devils from 2014 to 2017.
 He had 13 total tackles and one fumble recovery in 4 seasons as a defensive end.
 He tied for the most special team tackles on the Sun Devils in his sophomore season at ASU.
 He was injured in his junior season, but came back and showed he was one of the most accurate/athletic long snappers in the PAC-12.
 In his senior season he was named to Phil Steele's all Pac-12 team and was one of ten Sun Devils to earn All Pac-12 Academic Honors.

-He and kicker Zane Gonzalez and punter Matt Haack (both current NFL players) formed one of the best kicking units in the country.
+Fraboni, kicker Zane Gonzalez, and punter Matt Haack formed one of the best special teams units in college football at the time.
 He was praised for being a good locker room presence by special teams coach Shawn Slocum.
 As a senior, he was a key component in helping the Sun Devils special teams flourish after Gonzales and Haack left for the NFL.
 Slocum also said that he was half player, half coach for the younger players.